mandrecut/entropically_driven_agents/README.md

-# entropically_driven_agents
+# Entropically Driven Agents

-Entropically Driven Agents
+Repository for the paper: "Entropically Driven Agents".